• Skip to primary navigation

 Cut chicken into pieces and arrange on a warm platter and spoon the sauce over the top to serve.

-Try it Paired with Oregon Pinot noir
+Pair it with Oregon Pinot noir

 Chicken Forestiere – “of the forest” – is a hearty French classic destined for a terroir-driven wine like Oregon Pinot noir.
 The earthy flavors inherent in Oregon Pinot will both accentuate, and be accentuated by, the hearty treatment of thyme, nutmeg, shallots and mushrooms, and the chicken won’t overpower a delicate Pinot noir the way many red meats can.